uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 In case of multiple options authentication options are available we will need to select one to be used.
 By default, uyuni server should select SCC CDN out of reliability concerns.

-## Teach reposync on how to use Cloud RMT authentication mechanism
+## Teach reposync on how to use public cloud RMT authentication mechanism

 Reposync is already able to deal with the basic authentication mechanism.
 It receives the id of a `suseCredentials` record and loads the basic authentication data.
 This mechanism will be enhanced to consider also the new column with the authentication headers.
 The following changes need to be implemented: